Uli Hoeneß: International career

 Hoeneß played 35 times for West Germany.
 His debut came on 29 March 1972; he scored the final goal in a 2–0 friendly win in Hungary.

 As one of six Bayern players in the German squad, Hoeneß won both UEFA Euro 1972 and the 1974 FIFA World Cup.
 In the final of the latter, against Holland, he committed a foul on Johan Cruyff in the opening minute that led to a goal from the subsequent penalty, but West Germany came from behind to win 2–1.
 He also played with the national side in Euro 1976 in Yugoslavia, where he missed the decisive West German shot in the penalty shootout loss against Czechoslovakia, skying it over the crossbar.
+He would be the only German player to miss a penalty in a shootout at the European Championships until Thomas Müller, Mesut Özil and Bastian Schweinsteiger all missed against Italy in the quarterfinals of UEFA Euro 2016.

 Hoeneß had retained his amateur status until 1972, allowing him to take part in that year's Summer Olympic Games.
 There, he played alongside future Bayern coach Ottmar Hitzfeld as West Germany failed to qualify for the semifinals of the tournament, losing 3–2 to East Germany, a match in which Hoeneß scored his only goal of the tournament.
 This historic match was also the first between West Germany and East Germany.